EndoTaishi/CLASSIC/documentation/basicInputs.md

 ## Required vegetation data {#vegCLASSonly}

-The typical four main vegetation categories for the model physics (CLASS) are needleleaf trees, broadleaf trees, crops and grass (ican = 4).
+The typical four main vegetation categories for the model physics (CLASS) are needleleaf trees, broadleaf trees, crops and grass (e.g. ican = 4).
 Urban areas are also treated as “vegetation” in the CLASS code, and have associated values for FCANROT, ALVCROT, ALICROT and LNZ0ROT (see below).
-Thus these arrays have a larger dimension of 5 rather than 4 (ican + 1).
+Thus these arrays have a larger dimension of ican + 1 rather than ican.
+The model is capable of extensions beyond these initial four PFTs, however there are checks in the model code that look for known PFTs (e.g. 'NdlTr' , 'BdlTr', 'Crops', 'Grass').
+If a PFT is introduced that is not known, the model will bail and let the user know where the PFT check failed.
+This is designed to prevent poorly considered additions and ensure developers are aware of where the different PFTs branch in the code.

 For each of the CLASS PFTs the following data are required for each mosaic tile over each grid cell or modelled area (**NOTE**: When CTEM is turned on, i.e. dynamic vegetation is desired and the variables indicated in bold font are overwritten by CTEM during model run (specifically in @ref APREP.f).
 FCANROT may be overwritten if land use change or competition between PFTs is turned on.)

  1. ALICROT Average near-IR albedo of vegetation category when fully-leafed [ ]
  2. ALVCROT Average visible albedo of vegetation category when fully-leafed [ ]